 Also having develop confidence in our Automotive Functional Safety capabilities, the customer inked an additional responsibility and entrusted us with ISO26262 based ASIL-C compliance of the CDDs.

-The complex device drivers were already developed and are ready-to-be deployed.
+The complex device drivers were already developed and were ready-to-be deployed.
 Customer realized the need for ASIL-C compliance of these device drivers post the development.

 This realization was the result of the HARA analysis (as per ISO26262 framework) performed by the customer at a later stage.
 The components with which CDD interacted were mostly ASIL-C. It was therefore decided that these device drivers should also be ASIL-C compliant.